jagadeesh70/arose-discord-bot/README.md

 - Install the [Pull app](https://github.com/apps/pull) for your fork.
 - Then go to the Deploy tab in your [Heroku account](https://dashboard.heroku.com/apps) of your bot app, select GitHub and connect your fork (usually by typing "Modmail").
 - Turn on auto-deploy for the `master` branch.
+- To add FFMPEG in build pack use this `https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git`
+- Add this `https://github.com/codeinteger6/heroku-buildpack-libopus.git` to build pack else ffmpeg cause some error

 ## Usage: